SachidaPokhrel/Class_Reproducibility/06_IterationsFunctions/06_Inclass_Assignment_IterationsFunctions.md

 on by assigning it to the variable (i).
 We can also use rep() to provide the range of iteration for the dataset using baseR.
 Then we can start curly bracket paranthesis to provide the code that we need to run through each iteration.
-We can use print command to print() to print the data as output for each iteration.
+We can use print() command to print the data as output for each iteration.

 ### Question 3.